 Guide to the Galaxy: Irkens

-Somehow, Dib always ended up in these situations.
-Currently, he'd backed himself into both a literal and figurative corner with this last maneuver, trying to regroup and formulate a plan B. All he'd ended up doing was surrounding himself with a host of ghouls at the back of the hi-skool, nasty peices of work that had absolutely no reason to follow him so doggedly.
+Somehow, Dib always ended up in these kinds of situations.
+Currently, he'd backed himself into both a literal and figurative corner with his last maneuver, trying to regroup and formulate a plan B. All he'd ended up doing was surrounding himself with a host of ghouls at the back of the hi-skool, nasty peices of work that had absolutely no reason to follow him so doggedly.
 No reason.
 At all.

-Brick scratched his palms.
+Bricks scratched his palms.
 Okay, well, here goes nothing.

 "Look!" he shouted, "a truck full of black comedians and pretty teenage girls!"